ynozar/byos_next/README.md

 # Install dependencies
 pnpm install # or npm install or yarn install
 ```
-set up a superbase account, add these 2 env vars:
+Set up a Supabase account and add these environment variables to your `.env.local` file:
 ```
 NEXT_PUBLIC_SUPABASE_URL
 NEXT_PUBLIC_SUPABASE_ANON_KEY
 ```
-you will need to manually initialize the database tables, run the following command in your supabasae SQL editor:
+Manually initialize the database tables in your Supabase SQL editor:
 ```sql
 -- Enable UUID generation extension
 CREATE EXTENSION IF NOT EXISTS "uuid-ossp";